tarush-ai/AureliusGPT-Torch/README.md

 ### Model Upscale

 A future project will use the LoRA'd Llama 3.2 1B model to generate signifcantly more parameters of stoic adjacent text, as well as utilizing the works of Zeno, Epictetus, and other famous Stoic thinkers, to build either a Transformer or an MoE model ("Epictetus": _____, "Zeno": _______, "Aurelius": _______) called "StoicDiscourseLM".
 This will incorporate many elements (including preprocessing functionality) of AureliusGPT but will also be a unique project.

-## Open Source Contributions

-Please feel free to submit a pull request and become a contributor to AureliusGPT (on any of the above listed improvements, or on an entirely different issue).

 ## Sample Outputs